NUVEI ALERT: Bragar Eagel & Squire, P.C. is Investigating Nuvei Corporation on Behalf of Nuvei Stockholders and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-09, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Nuvei Corporation (“Nuvei” or the “Company”) ( NVEI) on behalf of Nuvei stockholders.
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Nuvei Corporation (“Nuvei” or the “Company”) (NASDAQ: NVEI) on behalf of Nuvei stockholders.
 Our investigation concerns whether Nuvei has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.